genesiscommunitysuccess/docs/versioned_docs/version-2022.3/01_getting-started/06_developer-training/01_training-content-day1.md

 docker-compose up -d
 ```

+### User name and password
+Building and using Docker from the repo you [cloned](https://github.com/genesiscommunitysuccess/devtraining-seed), by default the following will be your login details:

+- Username: JaneDee
+- Password: beONneON*74 (This is encrypted in the user.csv file.)

 ### Running server commands
 :::info can I run server commands from the command line rather than Gradle tasks?
 Yes.
 We've been running server commands through the Gradle tasks.
 Alternatively, you can run server commands directly from a command line.